 If those three people are telling the truth then it is physically impossible for him to have been the killer.

-Below are evidentiary items which also exclude Esar Met from being the killer.
+Below are a few of the evidentiary items which also exclude Esar Met from being the killer.

 1) Victim's wet clothing, hair and skin